Understanding The Divorce Process In Iowa?

 - There is no 90-day waiting period before a paternity decree can be entered.

 - An alleged father can dispute his paternity of the child or children in question.
 Paternity testing, usually through DNA samples, can be ordered.
-If paternity is disputed, this testing must demonstrate that the probability that the alleged father is in fact the father of the child must be at least 95%.
+If paternity is disputed, this testing must demonstrate that the probability that the alleged father is in fact the father of the child must be at least 95 percent.

 - The court may require the father to pay or contribute to the birthing and hospital expenses for the child and mother.

 Family law matters are complex, so it is valuable to have an experienced attorney on your side for guidance through every step.
+To schedule a free consultation, call 515-288-3333 or use our online contact form.

 NOTE TO READER: THE FOREGOING INFORMATION IS FOR INFORMATIONAL PURPOSES ONLY.
 IT IS NOT LEGAL ADVICE NOR IS IT INTENDED TO TAKE THE PLACE OF LEGAL CONSULTATION WITH AN ATTORNEY.
 IF YOU WOULD LIKE TO DISCUSS THIS MATTER FURTHER, PLEASE NAVIGATE TO OUR CONTACT US PAGE AND FILL IN REQUIRED INFORMATION.
 IF YOU DISLIKE TYPING, CALL US AT 515-288-3333 MONDAY THROUGH FRIDAY 8 A.M.
 TO 5 P.M.
 TO SET UP AN APPOINTMENT.